pofman/lightTheremin/README.md

-# Arduino Ball 8
+# Arduino Theremin with phototransistor and temperature sensor

 ## Intro

-Ball 8 project uses an arduino UNO to simulate a ball 8 prediction.
+Theremin project uses an arduino UNO / micro to play tones based on temperature and light level measured by the phototransistor.
 For this you will require
-* Arduino UNO
+* Arduino UNO / micro
-* Crystal Liquid scree
+* Phototransistor
-* Tilt sensor
+* Temperature sensor
 * 10Kohm resistor
-* 220 ohm resistor
-* Potenciomenter (to adjust screen contrast)
+* Piezo (to play the notes)

-Optional
-We can use an arduino ethernet shield to provide predictions from a prediction server

 ## Arduino micro connection map